Electrofried/mnemonic-adaptor/README.md

    ```

 3. **Configure settings** ⚙️:
-   Adjust the `CONFIG` dictionary within `config.py` to align with your specific requirements.
-Ensure you have your DeepSeek API key in the `api.txt` file.
+   Adjust the configuration in `config.py` to align with your specific requirements.
+The configuration uses a `Config` dataclass for type safety and validation.
+Ensure you have your DeepSeek API key in the `api.txt` file or set it as an environment variable.

 4. **Run the script** ▶️: